Executive Director - Alia Lyle

 Greg Gilliam is a USPTA professional with over 20 years' experience teaching kids and adults of all ages and abilitites.
 He is also a volunteer coach with the Southside Mavericks boy's and girl's tennis teams.
 As well as teaching lessons and clinics, Greg serves as the Jr. Team Tennis Coordinator for WATA.
 He also plays on various USTA league tennis teams and USTA tournaments.
 Greg has played in the USTA NTRP Fast4 National Championships the past two years.
 In 2018, Greg received the honor of being named Tennis Pro of the Year by the Arkansas Tennis Association.
 In 2021, Greg's family was named Arkansas Tennis Family of the year.
 Contact Greg directly to set up appointments for lessons and clinics at +1 (479) 459 2255.

 My name is Wian van Dyk and I was born in 1998.
 I was born and raised in Pretoria, South Africa.
 I started playing tennis at the age of 5 and have not stopped since.
 I started playing competitive tennis at the age of 9 and playing on international level at 16.
 At the age of 18 I moved to Fort Smith, Arkansas where I played on the men’s tennis team at The University of Arkansas Fort Smith for the next five years on a tennis scholarship.
 I played #1 doubles for all five of my years here.
 During my freshman and sophomore years I played #2 singles and for the next three years I played #1 singles.
 My highest recorded UTR during this time was 12.8 for singles and 11.9 for doubles.
 Through all of this I also managed to graduate with two bachelor's degrees, one in International Business and another in Business Administration.
-Wian is our Buisness Development Manager, as well as one of our tennis professionals.
+Wian is our Buisness Development Manager.

 I’m Emma Gean!
 I am 24 years old, and I am a USTA/PTR Tennis Professional.
 I have played tennis for 19 years, entering many junior tournaments, claiming three High School State titles, and attending two National Collegiate Championships for Northeastern State University.
 I graduated from NSU in the Spring of 2020.
 I enjoy fitness and anything sports related!
 My goal at Creekmore is to give individuals the opportunity to learn how to play tennis and help players become more competitive and reach their goals.